 Every piece of cloud you see in the sky is different, right?
-The same way every cloud is different, our eyes are also different.
+In the same way, every cloud is different, our eyes are also different.
 Not everyone’s eyes will be the same, and this goes for twins as well.

 If you have noticed your vision is becoming worse, then you should not ignore it.
 You are not the only person whose vision is becoming worse.
 There is a significant chance that you will need to wear either prescription eyeglasses or prescription contacts.
 Some people inquire about having laser eye surgery, but not every person is able to afford laser eye surgery.